-Bitter and pungent-tasting foods are largely absent from the Standard American Diet (SAD diet)—a way of eating characterized by high intake of factory farm red meats, processed meats (think bacon, sausage, hot dogs, deli meats), refined grains and sugar.
-The predominant flavors of a SAD diet typically ping pong between overly salty and hyper sweet.
+Bitter and pungent-tasting foods are largely absent from the Standard American Diet (SAD diet)—a way of eating characterized by refined grains, sugar (in all of its refined and processed forms), high intake of factory farm red meats, processed meats (think bacon, sausage, hot dogs, deli meats) and unhealthy fats, like vegetable oils (e.g., canola oil, safflower oil, soybean oil, etc) and trans fats (e.g., Crisco).
+The predominant flavors of a SAD diet are typically overly salty and hyper sweet.

 Yet, in the spring, bitter or pungent foods play an important role in preparing our bodies for warmer weather and lighter fare.
 Certain pungent spring vegetables—dandelion greens, mustard greens, ramps (wild leeks) and other allium (scallions, chives, cultivated leeks)—also have a cleansing effect, beneficial for our liver, our blood and our immune system.